wwang184/targeted_beta/README.md

 # targeted_beta
-Fetched data from Yahoo Finance by using python api, constructed portfolio with a targeted beta.
+Fetched data from Yahoo Finance by using python api, performed sql statement in python through sqlalchemy, constructed portfolio with the targeted beta.

 # Outline
 In this project, we fetched the stock data of the given 3k cusips, evaluated their betas using CAPM model, constructed a portfolio which has the targeted beta, and calculated the return of the portfolio in the next year.